How America Lost World Leadership

 In 2017, America abruptly changed face.
 It became a deeply divided country no longer interested in world leadership, its soft power eroding fast.
 The question is: Who will dominate next, China, Europe, Russia?
 Or can America recover?

-American institutions are now in the hands of the Republican party.
+So what happened in 2017?
+The Federal government and institutions are now in the hands of the Republican party.
 Control over the Supreme Court was achieved with Trump’s appointment of Judge Gorsuch and federal district courts are now filling up with young judges wedded to conservative views.
 Federal environmental protection regulations are dismantled, the coal and fuel industries can do as they please, the environment and public health be damned.

 The tax overhaul benefits primarily the Republican party’s backers, big corporations and multi-millionaires.
 It also comes with a provision to drill for oil in the Arctic National Wildlife Refuge.
 And this on top of huge rollbacks in natural reserves, opening up to private exploitation over 2 million acres in Utah.